rbrtsmith/react-tdd/README.md

 >**A good testing strategy will allow you to refactor with confidence and this is only possible if you can refactor without making changes to tests**

+This demonstration has two test suites that cover exactly the same behaviours, one Using [Enzyme](https://github.com/airbnb/enzyme) and the other [React Testing Library](https://github.com/kentcdodds/react-testing-library) as a side-by side comparison.

 To run Enzyme tests:
 `yarn test:enzyme`

 To run React Testing Library tests:
 `yarn test:reactTestingLibrary`

 Both suites give 100% coverage and avoid testing what I'd describe as implementation details.
-Using this approach you can refactor with confidence.
+Using this approach you can refactor your implementation with confidence and only have to update the tests if the behaviour the user cares about changes.
-.